top of page

 Stacey C. Huber

 An animal advocate from an early age, Stacey has been rescuing and fostering pets for as long as she remembers.
-Growing up in rural Pennsylvania, Stacey has been fortunate to share many years with all types of furry companions whom she considers family!
+A Millersville University graduate, who grew up in rural Pennsylvania, Stacey has been fortunate to share many years with all types of furry companions whom she considers family!

-Currently Stacey and Mark have four dogs, Reiki, Cleo, Millie and Sansa along with four cats, Tobi, TeaSea, Calvin and Garrett.
+Currently, Stacey and Mark have three dogs, Reiki, Cleo and Sansa along with four cats, Calvin, Sniffles, Tobi and TeaSea.

-Stacey also enjoys Barre classes, reading, tandem cycling, fostering/rescuing furry friends, the great outdoors, and traveling.
+Stacey enjoys Pickleball, volunteering at Centerville Pet Rescue, reading, knitting, tandem cycling, fostering/rescuing furry friends, the great outdoors, and traveling.

 Recognizing the peace and closure that comes from at home euthanasia, Stacey encouraged Mark to extend this service to the local community.